ggruenhagen3/coselens/README.md

 |sample3  | 3   | 789 | A   | G  |
 |sample3  | 11  | 987 | G   | C  |

-By default, coselenss assumes that the mutation data is mapped to the GRCh37/hg19 assembly of the human reference genome.
-To use coselenss with different species or assemblies, an alternative reference database (RefCDS object) must be provided with the option refdb.
+By default, coselens assumes that the mutation data is mapped to the GRCh37/hg19 assembly of the human reference genome.
+To use coselens with different species or assemblies, an alternative reference database (RefCDS object) must be provided with the option refdb.
 The generation of alternative reference databases can be done using the dndscv package and is explained in [this tutorial](http://htmlpreview.github.io/?http://github.com/im3sanger/dndscv/blob/master/vignettes/buildref.html):

 # Output
-Coselenss returns a dataframe with effect sizes and p-values for differential selection in of the reference genome.
+Coselens returns a dataframe with effect sizes and p-values for differential selection in of the reference genome.
 If a list of genes is provided through the subset.genes.by option, the results and Benjamini-Hochberg corrections are restricted to those genes.
 The columns returned are described as follows:
 * gene_name: name of gene in which differential selection was studied.
 * num.drivers.group1: estimate of the excess of non-synonymous mutations (Δn) in group 1, with respect to the neutral expectation.
 In the absence of negative selection, this number corresponds to the average number of driver (i.e., positively selected) mutations per sample  in that gene.
 * num.drivers.group2: idem, for group 2.